-The ICRC opened a regional delegation in Pretoria in 1978.
-It keeps a close eye on the domestic situation in the countries covered and helps refugees and asylum seekers to restore contact with family members.
+The ICRC has worked in South Africa since the early 1960s, opening a regional delegation in Pretoria in 1978.
+It keeps a close eye on the domestic situation in the countries covered, supports a sport-based initiative that aims to reduce violence in two townships in South Africa, and helps refugees and asylum seekers to restore contact with family members.
 It promotes ratification of IHL treaties and their national implementation and encourages the incorporation of IHL into military training and university curricula.
-The ICRC supports the region's National Societies, in cooperation with the International Federation.
+The ICRC supports the region's National Societies in building their capacities.
 It also visits detainees in Lesotho.

 BUDGET IN KCHF

-Protection 1,114
+Protection 401

-Assistance 16,640
+Assistance -

-Prevention 2,575
+Prevention 1,510

-Cooperation with National Societies 1,984
+Cooperation with National Societies 1,111

 General -

-Total 22,312
+Total 3,022

-Of which: Overheads 1,362
+Of which: Overheads 184

 PERSONNEL

-Expatriates 28
+Expatriates 6

-National staff (daily workers not included) 199
+National staff (daily workers not included) 26